Santiago-Labs/telophasecli/README.md

 # Requirements
 - Setup AWS Organizations.
     - Follow directions from [here](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_tutorials_basic.html) for setting up your Organization.

 - Configure awscli credentials.
-You must have the following privileges from the management account.
+You must have the following AWS managed policies from the management account for the role you will be using.
-    - `accounts:*`
-        - We need to modify sub AWS accounts.
-    - `sts:*`
+    -  `AWSOrganizationsFullAccess` - Allows organizatoin creation and linked role creation
-        - From the management account we assume roles in the sub-accounts to manage their infrastructure.
+    - `sts:*` - Allows the CLI to assume a role in the sub-accounts to update infrastructure

 ## Authentication
 Valid `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` must be set in either your `env` or in `~/.aws/credentials`.
 Run `aws sts get-caller-identity` to check if your credentials are valid.